 - Church Music courses (MUSC/BTS-2300, 2310, 3310, MUSC-2320 or 2330) cannot be used as Practical Theology toward the fifteen credit-hour BTS requirement. - 4.
-Must complete all degree requirements before starting the internship.
-13.2.2.
-Bachelor of Music Therapy, two-year after degree Admission Requirements:
+Students must complete all other degree requirements before starting the internship.

+14.2.2.
+Bachelor of Music Therapy, two-year afterdegree

+Admission Requirements:
-A completed Bachelor of Music degree, or its equivalent with a minimum GPA of 2.5

-The equivalent of PSYC-1010 Introduction to Psychology I

-- Foundations AND PSYC-1020 Introduction to

-Psychology II - Individuals and Interactions

-A successful interview and audition

-Testing of competencies, including skills in keyboard, guitar, and voice.
+- A completed Bachelor of Music degree or its equivalent with a minimum GPA of 2.5 - The equivalent of PSYC-1010 Introduction to Psychology I - Foundations AND PSYC-1020 Introduction to Psychology II - Individuals and Interactions - A successful interview and audition - Testing of competencies, including skills in keyboard, guitar, and voice.
 The results of this testing may indicate course requirements additional to those listed below

-Graduation Requirements:

-66 credit hours fulfilling the program requirements as specified below A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 66 credit hours Residency Requirements:
+- 66 credit hours fulfilling the program requirements as specified below - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 66 credit hours

-30 credit hours of the last 42 in the degree program 3 credit hours of integrative studies 12 credit hours of Music Therapy, not including the practica or the internship Core Curriculum Requirements-12 credit hours Biblical and Theological Studies-9 credit hours, 3 credit hours may be selected from the following: MUSC/BTS-2300 Music Ministry and Resources MUSC/BTS-2310 Hymnology - The History of Congregational Song MUSC-2320 Liturgy and Artistic Expression MUSC-2330 Leading Music and Worship MUSC/BTS-3310 Church Renewal and Music in the Twentieth Century Integrative Studies-3 credit hours at the 3000-level or above drawn from BTS or MUSC Music Requirements:
+30 credit hours of the last 42 in the degree program 12 credit hours of Music Therapy, not including the practica or the internship

+Core Curriculum Requirements-12 credit hours

+Biblical and Theological Studies-9 credit hours, 3 credit hours may be selected from the following: MUSC/BTS-2300 Music Ministry and Resources MUSC/BTS-2310 Hymnology - The History of Congregational Song MUSC-2320 Liturgy and Artistic Expression MUSC-2330 Leading Music and Worship MUSC/BTS-3310 Church Renewal and Music in the Twentieth Century Integrative Studies-3 credit hours at the 3000-level or above drawn from BTS or MUSC
-A minimum of 12 credit hours

-MUSC-2860 Class Guitar

-MUSC-3100 Early Musical Development

-MUSC-3830 Psychology of Music
+Music Requirements:

-MUSC-3840 Percussion Techniques A

-MUSC-4800 Research in Music Education and Therapy
+A minimum of 12 credit hours MUSC-2860 Class Guitar MUSC-3100 Early Musical Development MUSC-3830 Psychology of Music MUSC-3840 Percussion Techniques A MUSC-4800 Research in Music Education and Therapy

-Music Therapy Requirements:

-A minimum of 27 credit hours

-MUSC-2800 Introduction to Music Therapy

-MUSC-2870 Music Therapy Practicum I

-MUSC-2880 Music Therapy Practicum II

-MUSC-3801 Music Therapy Methods for Adults I MUSC-3802 Music Therapy Methods for Adults II

-MUSC-3803 Music Therapy Methods for Children I

-MUSC-3804 Music Therapy Methods for Children II

-MUSC-3870 Music Therapy Practicum III

-MUSC-3880 Music Therapy Practicum IV

-MUSC-5800 Music Therapy Internship (6 month)
+Music Therapy Requirements: A minimum of 27 credit hours MUSC-2800 Introduction to Music Therapy MUSC-2870 Music Therapy Practicum I MUSC-2880 Music Therapy Practicum II MUSC-3801 Music Therapy Methods for Adults I MUSC-3802 Music Therapy Methods for Adults II MUSC-3803 Music Therapy Methods for Children I MUSC-3804 Music Therapy Methods for Children II MUSC-3870 Music Therapy Practicum III MUSC-3880 Music Therapy Practicum IV MUSC-5800 Music Therapy Internship (6 month)

-Ancillary Requirements:

-A minimum of 15 credit hours

-PSYC-3400 Abnormal Psychology

-BIOL-1360 Anatomy of the Human Body

-Nine credit hours of developmental psychology and counselling studies, including a minimum of three credit hours from each category:

-PSYC-2200 Developmental Psychology-Childhood PSYC-2210 Developmental Psychology-Adolescence and Adulthood

-PSYC-2400 Counselling Theories

-PSYC-2410 Counselling Techniques
+A minimum of 15 credit hours PSYC-3400 Abnormal Psychology BIOL-1360 Anatomy of the Human Body Nine credit hours of developmental psychology and counselling studies, including a minimum of three credit hours from each category: PSYC-2200 Developmental Psychology-Childhood PSYC-2210 Developmental Psychology-Adolescence and Adulthood PSYC-2400 Counselling Theories PSYC-2410 Counselling Techniques

-Degree regulations:

-Must complete all degree requirements before starting the internship.
-13.3.
-Music, Majors and Minor within the Bachelor of Arts Program Advisor: Janet Brenneman, Ph.D.
+1. Students must complete all other degree requirements before starting the internship.

+14.3.
+Music, Majors and Minor within the Bachelor of Arts

-13.3.1.
+Program Advisor: Janet Brenneman, Ph.D.

+14.3.1.
 Music Major, Four-year B.A.

-120 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 ("C") in the courses presented for the major A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours Residency Requirements:
+- 120 credit hours fulfilling the program requirements as specified below - A minimum grade point average of 2.0 ("C") in the courses presented for the major - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours

-60 credit hours within the degree, including 30 credit hours of the last 42 in the degree program 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements 30 credit hours of the major requirements Core Curriculum Requirements:
+60 credit hours within the degree, including 30 credit hours of the last 42 in the degree program

+- 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements - 30 credit hours of the major requirements

-Biblical and Theological Studies-18 credit hours as follows: BTS-1110 Biblical Literature and Themes OR BTS-1120 Encountering the Bible One of the following:
+Biblical and Theological Studies-18 credit hours as follows: BTS-1110 Biblical Literature and Themes

-BTS-2000 Introduction to Christianity
+OR BTS-1120 Encountering the Bible

-BTS-2550 History of Christianity
+- BTS-2550 History of Christianity

-BTS-2720 Third World Theology
+- BTS-2720 Third World Theology

-BTS-2750 Introduction to Christian Ethics
+- BTS-2750 Introduction to Christian Ethics